pricingcoach/booking-api-doc/source/index.html.md

 Welcome to the Pricing-Coach API Documentation!

-Pricing-Coach API is a communication platform that allows sending and receiving information about residences, reservations and prices.
+Pricing-Coach API is a communication platform that allows sending and receiving information about buildings, reservations and prices.

 # Reservation Operation